nextstrain/cli/doc/glossary.rst

         The foundation of a :term:`computing environment` (or part of it), such as Docker, Conda, Singularity, AWS Batch, etc.

+    pathogen
+        A versioned set of :term:`workflows <docs:workflow>` for producing analyses of a particular pathogen.
+Managed via :doc:`/commands/setup` and :doc:`/commands/update` for use with :doc:`/commands/run`, or managed directly by the user for use with :doc:`/commands/build`.

+        See :term:`docs:pathogen repository`.

     runner
         The code (i.e. Python module, e.g. :file:`nextstrain/cli/runner/docker.py`)
         which arranges to execute things inside a :term:`runtime`.